taheeraahmed/Chat-bot/README.md

 The chat-bot is going to generate a text stream given the input from a corpus consisting of different movie dialogues.
 It uses a seq2seq decoding function (which can be found in <code>seq2seq.py</code>), where the decoder will generate several output tokens, and the one with the highest probability will be selected.

+The neural net is trained by using RMS-prop (which is a fancy type of backpropgation) and categorical cross entropy to measure the error rate.
+The model is trained in <code>training_model.py</code>

 This technique uses deep learning, and the outcome is highly dependent on the training data (as with every other neural nets).